simonem/PhD_Thesis/research.md

 The construction process involved a mix of hardware and software development.
 I adopted a rapid prototyping techniques in order to keep design iterations shorts and make incremental improvements based on frequent feedbacks exchanges with end users.
 To this end a wide range of open source hardware and software toolkit were used, including Arduino[^arduino] and RaspberryPi[^raspberry] hardware development platforms.
 Dealing with hybrid hardware/software artefacts, digital manufacturing techniques were largely adopted, including 3D printing and laser-cut production.
 These activities were essential to develop knowledge to answer RQ3.

+A few students have contributed to construction of prototypes as part of their master thesis.

 ##### Evaluate

 Formative evaluations were performed after each design iteration during focus groups and drills.
 Evaluations methods used were, focus groups and semi-structured interviews.